Supply Chain Process Design using the Queueing Theory

 - When we bring variability in the processing time (number of items per parcel to check, picking errors, quality issues we see that solution 1 outperforms solution 2.

-3. Interpretation of the results
+Interpretation of the results

-- If you have a parcel that has a quality issue, it will paralyze a full line if you take solution 2 (50% of input flow).
-Therefore this solution is not optimal if you have high variability in your processing time.
+- A parcel with a quality issue will paralyze a full line if you take solution 2 (50% of input flow).

-- With Solution 1 we can ensure that the first parcels In will be more or less the first parcels Out while we can’t predict that result with Solution 2 (imagine that one of your lines is facing a huge delay because of one parcel)
+Therefore this solution is not optimal if you have high variability in your processing time. - With Solution 1 we can ensure that the first parcels In will be more or less the first parcels Out while we can’t predict that result with Solution 2 (imagine that one of your lines is facing a huge delay because of one parcel)

 Based on these simulation results, you can estimate the impact on the average cycle time (by adding the processing time to queueing) and motivate your choices in the design.

-Fortunately for you, the most efficient solution is also the cheapest as you do not need to invest in a new conveyor.
+Fortunately, the most efficient solution is also the cheapest as you do not need to invest in a new conveyor.

 Go Beyond